shopware/docs/resources/guidelines/testing/store/quality-guidelines-plugins/index.md

 We check for new XHR/Document requests in the storefront as they must be accompanied by an `X-Robots-Tag` in the header request with the directive "noindex, nofollow.".
 For further details, please refer to the [robots meta tag](https://developers.google.com/search/docs/crawling-indexing/robots-meta-tag?hl=de#xrobotstag) article.

-If the app creates its own controller URLs set to "index, follow" and the URLs are accessible via the frontend, then these "app URLs" must also appear in the sitemap.xml.
+If the app creates its own controller URLs set to "index, follow" and the URLs are accessible via the frontend, then these "app URLs" must also appear in the `sitemap.xml`.
 In addition, these pages must include a valid canonical tag, their own meta description, and a title tag, which can be entered individually via the administration or as a text snippet.

 ### Lighthouse A/B-Testing: